Lancypants/hello-world/README.md

-# hello-world
+# hello-word
-My First Repository
+My First Repository.
-VZ Solutions Architect
+I am a VZ Solutions Architect.

-Updated with my job title
+this is my first forey into repositories.